Most of the Americans killed in the Kabul bombing were 9/11 babies who never knew a nation at peace

 The 13 American service members killed in Kabul on Thursday died in gruesome violence, victims of a terrorist bombing.
 They were, with one exception, 9/11 babies, born within a few years of the terrorist attacks that led the United States into a military conflict that stretched across four presidencies and throughout the lives of these 11 men and two women.

-They never knew a nation that was not at war, never lived in the world before Homeland Security and the TSA, a country without ID checks in office buildings, metal detectors at schools, X-rayed shoes at the airport.
+They never knew a United States that was not at war, never lived in the world before the Department of Homeland Security and the Transportation Security Administration, a country without ID checks in office buildings, metal detectors at schools, shoes X-rayed at the airport.

-Instead, they grew up keenly conscious of security concerns, in a culture now sometimes fixated on safety, always aware of a War on Terror that men and women in uniform were fighting thousands of miles from home.
+Instead, they grew up keenly conscious of security concerns, in a culture now sometimes fixated on safety, always aware of a war on terrorism that men and women in uniform were fighting thousands of miles from home.

-They were in Afghanistan this month not to fight, but to help finally end a two-decade-long war.
+They were in Afghanistan this month not to fight, but to help finally end a war that has lasted two decades.
 In the pictures they posted, the videos they sent home, they held Afghan babies and guided fleeing families and stood guard in a hectic, precarious place.
 The stories of battles and bombs they heard in their training had seemed to some like tales of another time, the kind of lore their superiors liked to pass along to the next generation.

 On Saturday, as the Pentagon released the names and biographies of those who were killed, their families groped to make some sense of the ultimate loss.
 Parents and other relatives spoke of these deaths as searing reminders that these young people had lived in the shadow of wars that took place an ocean away, conflicts strangely detached from most Americans’ daily existence.

-“Our generation of Marines has been listening to the Iraq/Afghan vets tell their war stories for years,” wrote Mallory Harrison, Marine Sgt.
-Nicole Gee’s friend and roommate first in the barracks and later at their shared house in North Carolina.
+“Our generation of Marines has been listening to the Iraq/Afghan vets tell their war stories for years,” wrote Mallory Harrison, Marine Corps Sgt.
+Nicole L. Gee’s friend and roommate first in the barracks and later at their shared house in North Carolina.
 “It’s easy for that war & those stories to sound like something so distant — something that you feel like you’re never going to experience since you joined the Marine Corps during peacetime.

 “You know it can happen,” Harrison wrote on Facebook.
 “You raise your hand for all of the deployments, you put in the work.
 But it’s hard to truly relate to those stories when most of the deployments nowadays involve a trip to [Okinawa] or a boring 6 months on ship.
 Then bad people do bad things.”